-Whenever you are not using your scoreboard system, use the disconnect switch to cut power to the sign.
+Whenever you are not using your player statistics scoreboard system, use the disconnect switch to cut power to the display cabinets.
 You should unplug the control console from its power source and from the data cable as well.
 It is not necessary to take steps beyond this, even if the scoreboard will not be used for several months.